 This guide is intended to provide an overview of how to conduct docket research on Bloomberg Law, Lexis CourtLink, and Westlaw.
 Additionally, this guide identifies sources for locating U.S. Supreme Court dockets.

 Conducting federal docket research on Bloomberg Law ("BLAW") is strongly encouraged.
 BLAW should have the same information as PACER.
 PACER, provided by the Federal Judiciary, provides access to federal appellate, district, and bankruptcy court information via a centralized service.
 However, if you use the PACER service, then you incur a per-page charge based on the number of pages that result from your search and each requested report or document.
-A benefit to BLAW is that there is no per-page charge incurred for running searches or viewing documents.
-Additionally, there are extensive search options available on BLAW.
+A benefit to BLAW is that your subscription already covers those charges up to a limit of $1,500 per year.
+Additionally, there are more extensive search options available on BLAW.

 State court coverage varies among the three databases so it is helpful to check coverage for each.
 You may find that a particular state court docket is available through Lexis CourtLink, but not through BLAW or Westlaw, for example.

 A docket for a case identifies some basic case information (including party names, attorneys of record, and presiding judge).
 It also identifies court proceedings for that case in chronological order.
 These proceedings may include, for example, the filing of a complaint or motion or an order by the judge.
 Documents may be associated with these proceedings.

 ©Stanford University, Stanford, California 94305.